vprabhu1771/Cyber-Security-Essential-Training/USB Rubber Ducky/1 - Introduction/README.md

+# 1 - Programming a USB Rubber Ducky

 Programming a USB Rubber Ducky involves writing a script in a scripting language that the device can understand.
 Here are the basic steps to programming a USB Rubber Ducky